MSanbira/emoji-catcher/extension/README.md

-# emoji-collector
+# Emoji-Catcher
-A Chrome extension game
+A Chrome extension game 🏆